The Complete Guide to Guitar Chords

 How to Practice Guitar Chords

-To help you get started, here is a set of exercises that you can use to learn and apply guitar chords to your playing.
+To help you get started, here’s a set of exercises that you can use to learn and apply guitar chords to your playing.

 Here are 5 exercises that will help you learn guitar chords for any level of player.

-- Once you have a few chords memorized, practice them with progressions
+- Once you have a few chords memorized, apply them to progressions.

-By learning how to play guitar chords, memorizing them, and then practicing chords over progressions and songs, you’ll get the most out of your practice time.
+By learning how to play guitar chords, memorizing them, and then practicing progressions and songs, you’ll get the most out of your practice time.

 Lastly, learning how to play chords on guitar isn’t all that difficult.